Need copy on Queenstown?

 The lake takes centre stage here, with a number of on-water activities available from parasailing to cruising on a vintage steam ship or a state-of the art catamaran—or travel around the lake, driving our scenic roads to Glenorchy or Kingston.

 Test your skills on world-class golf courses, explore scenic trails on foot or bike, sample award-winning Central Otago wines and local cuisine, enjoy a spa treatment or browse the town’s many shops and galleries.

 From season to season there’s a lot to look forward to, the longer days of summer where you can fit in a life-time’s adventure in one day, or the crisp days of autumn where the spectacular changing colours of the trees are on show.

-500 words Queenstown, New Zealand – feel the inspiration
+500 words Queenstown, New Zealand – home of adventure

 Surrounded by majestic mountains and nestled on the shores of crystal clear Lake Wakatipu, Queenstown is world famous for its breathtaking scenery, vast range of experiences, relaxed vibe and friendly people.